spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 ## Environment variables

 The concept of environment variables is instinctively understood by all programmers.
 It's represented as a key-value mapping available to all processes running in a given environment.
-Both with Pulumi and Terraform, environment variables are frequently used to configure providers.
-Additionally, when prefixed with `TF_VAR_` they are used in Terraform to [use environment variables as Terraform](https://www.terraform.io/docs/configuration/variables.html#environment-variables){: rel="nofollow"} _input variables_.
+Both with Pulumi and OpenTofu/Terraform, environment variables are frequently used to configure providers.
+Additionally, when prefixed with `TF_VAR_` they are used in OpenTofu/Terraform to [use environment variables as OpenTofu/Terraform](https://www.terraform.io/docs/configuration/variables.html#environment-variables){: rel="nofollow"} _input variables_.

 !!! info
-    Spacelift does not provide a dedicated mechanism of defining [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html){: rel="nofollow"} because the combination of `TF_VAR_` environment variables and mounted files should cover all use cases without the need to introduce an extra entity.
+    Spacelift does not provide a dedicated mechanism of defining [OpenTofu/Terraform input variables](https://www.terraform.io/docs/language/values/variables.html){: rel="nofollow"} because the combination of `TF_VAR_` environment variables and mounted files should cover all use cases without the need to introduce an extra entity.

 Adding an environment variable is rather straightforward - don't worry yet about the visibility (difference between _plain_ and _secret_ variables).
 This is described in a [separate section](environment.md#a-note-on-visibility):